NickGeramanis/denoising-inpainting-lbp/README.md

 ## Description

-This project contains 2 scripts:
+This project contains 2 modules:

-`damage_image.py`: Add Gaussian noise to an image and destroy a portion of it.
+`image_damager`: Add Gaussian noise to an image and destroy a portion of it.

-`denoising_inpainting.py`: Denoise and inpaint an image using the LBP algorithm.
+`denoising_inpainting`: Denoise and inpaint an image using the LBP algorithm.
 The current implementation can take many hours for a high number of iterations or high resolution images.